StolenCheese/stolencheese.github.io/content/projects/armere.md

 ![Buoyant cylinder](/projects/armere/log_in_water.png)

 The buoyancy system uses the voxel approach to sample discrete cubes within a physics object for how much water they displace and so how much force and torque should be enacted on the object.
-This is done in parallel, also using Unity Burst allowing for very fast execution
+This is done in parallel, also using Unity Burst allowing for very fast execution.

 ### Trees